Learning covariate importance for matching in policy-relevant observational research: Simulations

 \section{Simulations}

-We applied the SCOTOMA along with RCA, DCA, Euclidean Distance Matching and propensity score matching on synthetic datasets and real data.
-SCOTOMA is shown empirically to have higher matching accuracy than competing methods.
-We also investigate the robustness of its performance when the model assumptions are violated.
-At last, we demonstrated how to use simulation to access the potential performance of the self-taught learning framework.
+We applied PAMA, along with RCA \citep{RCA}, DCA \citep{DCA}, Euclidean distance matching, and propensity score matching (denoted as PCM), to both synthetic and real-world datasets.
+Empirical results demonstrate that PAMA consistently achieves higher matching accuracy compared with existing methods.
+We also investigate the robustness of PAMA under model misspecifications and assess the potential benefits of the self-taught learning extension.

-Before looking at the results, we want to note that matching accuracy is a harsh criteria, and correctly matching observations among a large candidate pool is a hard problem.
-Compared with binary classification problems, a classifier that randomly classify all observations have an accuracy $0.5$, and the probability for it to classify $n$ observations wrong is $\frac{1}{2^n}$.
-The performance of random matchings were shown in the table below.
-We observe that the matching accuracy is extremely low and the probability to match no pair correctly increases with number of pairs.